 For example, a bank acquiring a payment company may overlook that its legacy core systems are not technologically compatible with the modular microservices architecture the acquired payment app uses.
 Post-M&A, this would leave the IT team under pressure to re-architect the existing systems, build new data integration, and otherwise technologically reconcile the two different products.
 Also, if you lack in-house expertise for such projects, this would create further chaos and delays.

 Sometimes, you can opt for “quick patches” to harmonize disparate technical systems.
 However, the underlying integration problems won’t entirely disappear and will accumulate as technical debt.

 As Bain cautions, the lack of preliminary planning for process, systems, and data integrations magnifies the post-merger integration costs.

 Therefore, the earlier you involve the IT teams in the M&A process — the sooner you’ll complete subsequent transformations and start profiting from the acquired solutions.

-How to Approach IT Integration in M&A: 6 Best Practices
+How to Approach IT Integration in Mergers and Acquisitions: 6 Best Practices

 M&A is a step-by-step activity.
-At every stage of the deal, you need to complete a set of tasks to move on to the next stage.
-The same systematic thinking should be applied towards IT integrations.
+You must complete tasks at every stage of the deal to move on to the next one.
+You should apply the same systematic thinking to IT integrations.

 - Technical systems merger and integration issues resolution